Joseloll/JRTools/README.md

 #About
 - Checks Single Roblox Cookie To See If Its Valid Or Not
 - Checks Multiple Roblox Cookie To See If Its Valid Or Not
+- Also Using Proxies Is A Option To Check The Roblox Cookie
 - Proxy Scraper
+-

 # To Do
 - Add Info About The Roblox Cookie